damog/blog/source/_posts/on-the-towel-day.md

-Title: On the Towel Day
+title: "On the Towel Day"
 Date: 2007-05-25 22:11:24
 Tags:
 ---